 The best sim cards to use are Smart or Globe.

-However, take note that in certain places in the country, mobile signal/data is non-existent or erratic.
+However, take note that, in certain areas in the country — particularly in rural locations or islands — mobile signal/data is either erratic or non-existent.

 6. Expect traffic in major cities